 You can change this default behavior by setting hive.metastore.execute.setugi to true on both the server and client.
 This setting causes the metastore server to use the client's user and group permissions.

-Starting, Stopping, and Using HiveServer2 in CDH
+Starting, Stopping, and Using HiveServer2

 HiveServer2 is an improved version of HiveServer that supports Kerberos authentication and multi-client concurrency.
-You can access HiveServer2 by using the Beeline client.